rbowsley/lamplighthelp/source/17-1-0_Adding_a_New_Project.markdown

 ### Changes and Warnings for System Administrators

    Once you add multiple {{project}}s, the System Administrator role becomes more limited.
-System administrators are now no longer able to make changes across the whole system.
+System Administrators are now no longer able to make changes across the whole system.
 This includes access to global settings, and a variety of other features.
 These settings can now only be accessed by a Project Administrator.

    It is important for System and Project Administrators to come to an understanding about what changes they can make in their own {{project}}s, and how these will affect other {{project}}s.
 For example, while a System Administrator can add a new {{workarea}} in their {{project}} without it affecting others, if they remove or change a shared {{workarea}} this will remove it or change it for every {{project}} which uses it.

 ###### core module